What is Impulse Turbine, Its Uses Diagram and How it Works?

 The function of a nozzle in an impulse turbine is to adjust, modify and jet the fluid flow to strike the buckets.
 It is one important part of this turbine that causes pressure changes and allows the flow head to be converted into kinetic energy.

-A part called spear in this device is used to adjust the volume of the water jet reaching the buckets.
-These nozzles are designed from a tungsten carbide, which is very hard and can withstand erosive particles.
+A part called a spear in this device is used to adjust the volume of the water jet reaching the buckets.
+These nozzles are designed from tungsten carbide, which is very hard and can withstand erosive particles.

 Casing